What I wish I knew before coming to London

 Now, there are many linguistic differences between England and other anglophone countries on which I could focus in this section, but, as it’s caused me a lot of heartache, I’m choosing the age-old “trousers/pants” distinction.
 In North America, “pants” are clothing of the “outside” variety, be they formal, yoga, or cargo.
 In England, they’re not.
 They are strictly in the “inside,” personal clothing category.
 What everyone can see are your “trousers.”
 Use this knowledge well.
 Then, you’ll avoid the retrospective shame of falling off your bike on the Tottenham Court Road and assuring the kind men who help you to your feet that you’re not hurt because you’re “wearing pants.”
 I was two blocks away before I realised my mistake.

-None of us know what London, or graduate education, will look like in the post-Covid-19 era.
-But I hope that, whatever and however you study, the information above will help you navigate a new city and life.
+I hope that, whatever and however you study, the information above will help you navigate a new city and life.
 Good luck!

 Sarah Gibbs, PhD Candidate, Goodenough College Member 2017-2020